EAL-IT-Technology/ITT2-IT-security/weekly_plans/ww05-risk-assessments.md

   * Level 3: The student can do a risk assessment working on all tiers and active use it in projects and operations.

 ## Deliverable
 * Some students will do presentaitons ths week.
-Please check schedule on fronter and the requirements from [week 4](ww04-introduction.md)
+Please check [schedule on fronter](https://fronter.com/eal/links/files.phtml/1261825527$31048836$/2nd+Semester/IT+Security/ITT2+ITS+presentations.pdf)  and the requirements from [week 4](ww04-introduction.md)
+* The Docs group will present the HLD and the LLD, so we all are up to speed.

 ## Comments
 * Exercises are [here](../materials/ww05-exercises.md)